enesky/Doodle/README.md

         - <a href="https://firebase.google.com/products/performance" target="_blank">Performance</a>: for tracking performance.
         - <a href="https://firebase.google.com/products/remote-config" target="_blank">Remote Config</a>: for remote configuration.
         - <a href="https://firebase.google.com/products/auth" target="_blank">Authentication</a>: for user authentication.
+    - Credential Manager API: Unifies the sign-in interface across authentication methods, making it clearer and easier for users to sign into apps, regardless of the method they choose.
     - Architecture
         - MVVM Architecture (View - DataBinding - ViewModel - Model)
         - Clean Architecture approach (Data - Domain - Presentation)